mraggi/wineappdb-ratings/README.md

 All three tools are easy to modify or extend to suit your needs.

 ## If you want to know which of your steam games can be played using wine
-The first thing you have to do is open your browser and login to http://steampowered.com/ using your username and password.
+The first thing you have to do after downloading the .py files from github is to open your browser and login to http://steampowered.com/ using your username and password.
 This is because unfortunately I don't (yet) know how to log-in automatically, since steam uses some weird authentication with phones and whatnot.
 So maybe in the future this step will be skipped, but for now the solution is to download the page yourself.

 Log-in to steam through your browser, then go to [Your User Name] -> Games -> All Games, like in the following images.
 ![Login to steam through your browser](login.png "Login")
 ![Click on your name and then on Games](Games.png "Games")
 ![Click on All games](AllGames.png "AllGames")

 You should see all your games in there.

-Now save the page with the file name `MySteamGames.html` in the same folder you downloaded the python scripts This file name is important, since it's the file name winesteamcompare expects.
+Now save the page (CTRL-S) with the file name `MySteamGames.html` in the same folder you downloaded the python scripts This file name is important, since it's the file name winesteamcompare expects.

 Now, just run